 Nicky’s dollhouse virtual reality is engaging multi-sensory experience that challenges how we view the world.
 The idea of the traditional household is played with in this piece and juxtaposed against the fragile paper construction of the house.
 In a world full of distractions it is alarming how easy people’s lives can be wasted when they were once filled with optimism and joy.
 Many issues see in today’s world such as security, identity and privacy are also expressed in the artwork.
 It asks the viewer to question how information is given to us in world where everything is recorded and manipulated to someone’s point of view or agenda.
 This interactive piece will place the viewer in an immersive setting one that they have never experienced before that quickly turns unsettling and hostile.

-Mind Over Matter, Interactive LED Panel, Video Monitor by Alia Madkhul and William Stewart
+Mind Over Matter, Interactive LED Panel and Video Monitor by Alia Madkhul and William Stewart

 Based on the idea that ‘everyone’s brain is identical – but every mind is unique’, Mind Over Matter is an exploratory interactive piece, which questions the concept of human thought and decision-making.
 Specifically, the aim is to demonstrate the duality of our mind and brain in which they are conceptually separate yet inextricably linked, through a framework of a fun and simple interactive piece.
 The user is encouraged to questions whether they are truly separate, or where their consciousness truly lies.